Several talented contestants will compete in the Miss ULM 2009 pageant Thursday, Oct. 2, beginning at 7 p.m. in Brown Auditorium.

-Hope Anderson, a 19-year-old sophomore in mass communications with a concentration in journalism from Monroe, is contestant number four.
+Hope Anderson, a 20-year-old junior and mass communications major from Monroe.
 Her platform is “Love the Skin You’re In.”
-Her talent is a ballet en pointe peformance of “It’s About That Walk.”
-She is the daughter of Onna and Alan Gallagher and of Mike and Brenda Anderson.
+Anderson’s talent is dance/ballet en pointe to “Accentuate the Positive.”
+She is the daughter of Alan and Onna Gallagher and of Mike and Brenda Anderson.